TiagoBHeck/DVDRentals/README.md

 ## About data source

-#### The set of tables used in this project consists of financial transaction data, customer and account data, information about location and date.
-This same database is used in DBT courses taught by the Data Engineering Academy of Brazil.
+#### The DVD rental database represents the business processes of a DVD rental store.
+It is one of the most used postgres databases for testing purposes.
+#### Check the database through the link [DVD rentals database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).

 ## Source